bmp/prspr/README.md

-# Web 3.0 for Development
+# PRSPR: Web 3.0 for the future

 This is a source controlled site for the group.